States Rights Gist

-States Rights Gist (September 3, 1831 – November 30, 1864) was a lawyer, a militia general in South Carolina, and a Confederate Army brigadier general who served during the American Civil War.
-A relative of several prominent South Carolinians, Gist rose to fame during the war but was killed at the Battle of Franklin on November 30, 1864.
-His name was based on the Southern states' rights doctrine of nullification politics of his father, Nathaniel Gist.
-Nathaniel Gist was a disciple of John C. Calhoun and chose his son's name to reflect his own political sentiments.
+States Rights Gist (September 3, 1831 – November 30, 1864) was a lawyer and militia general in South Carolina, and later a Confederate Army brigadier general during the American Civil War.
+He gained prominence during the war but was killed at the Battle of Franklin on November 30, 1864.
+Gist was named after the Southern states' rights doctrine of nullification, reflecting the political beliefs of his father, Nathaniel Gist, a follower of John C. Calhoun.

 Early life and education

-Known to his family as "States", Gist was born in 1831 in Union, South Carolina, to Nathaniel Gist and Elizabeth Lewis McDaniel.
-He was distantly related to Mordecai Gist, a general in the Continental Army during the American Revolution.
-He graduated from South Carolina College, now the University of South Carolina.
+Gist, known to his family as "States", was born in 1831 in Union, South Carolina, to Nathaniel Gist and Elizabeth Lewis McDaniel.
+He was the ninth of ten children and the seventh son.
+As a youth, he attended Mount Zion, a Presbyterian preparatory school in Winnsboro, South Carolina.

-After Gist graduated Harvard Law School, he moved home to Union, read the law with an established firm and passed the bar.
-He set up a law practice.
+Gist began his studies at South Carolina College (now the University of South Carolina) in 1847 and graduated in 1850.
+He later attended Harvard Law School from 1851 to 1852, completing two six-month semesters but leaving with one remaining before attaining an official degree.
+After ending his legal education, he returned to Union, South Carolina, where he read law with an established firm, passed the bar, and established his own practice.

 Personal life

-In 1863, Gist married Jane Margaret Adams, the daughter of South Carolina Governor James Hopkins Adams.
+In April 1863, Gist married Jane Margaret Adams, daughter of South Carolina Governor James Hopkins Adams.
+The wedding was a brief, rushed ceremony between Gist's coastal defense duties and his deployment to Vicksburg in May, allowing the couple only 48 hours together.
+Gist saw her once more on a brief furlough around Christmas, after the Battle of Missionary Ridge in November 1863 but prior to the Atlanta campaign.

-Antebellum state militia and governor's office service